top of page

 When you pack a waste-free lunch, both the health of our planet and your family will benefit by:

-• Saving Money: By switching to reusable items, you will purchase fewer disposable items and save money.
+• Save Money: By switching to reusable items, you will purchase fewer disposable items and save money.

-• Saving the Planet: When you use a reusable item, you reduce the amount of trash that goes to our landfills, which creates a healthier planet.
+• Save the Planet: When you use a reusable item, you reduce the amount of trash that goes to our landfills, which creates a healthier planet.

 school lunch with fruit